 14The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the One and Only, who came from the Father, full of grace and truth.

-- 1. What have we already discovered about the nature of the Word?
-It is infinite, eternal, spiritual (immaterial). - 2.
-What is the nature of flesh?
-It is finite, temporary, physical. - 3.
-What does it mean that the Word became flesh?
-The infinite and spiritual became finite and physical.
-The creator became part of his creation.

-4. Why did the Word become flesh?
+- 1. What have we already discovered about the nature of the Word? - 2.
+What is the nature of flesh? - 3.
+What does it mean that the Word became flesh? - 4.
+Why did the Word become flesh?